shubham151-asu/Non-preemtive-message-passing/ReadMe.md

 Description
 ------------------
-Non - preemptive message passing Interface is a minuscule implementation of complex software applications in which thread creation, execution, schedulling, signal and wait on shared resources is all controlled by user thread library and not the kernel.
-As there are no kernel intervention user-level threads context switches faster than kernel-threads (eg: Posix) making it faster for an application that has a large number of threads that need frequent concurrent execution.
-However, the limitation of this code is the schedular designed can only manage a single core and not multiple cores which kernel can perform making this approach as Non-preemptive.
+Non - preemptive message passing Interface is a minuscule implementation of complex software applications that involves user-space threads for managing thread tasks such as thread creation, execution, synchronizations, and wait on shared resources.
+The user-space threads are co-routines that execute sequentially in a non-preemptive manner, hence do not require exclusive locking in certain cases.
+The overhead for context switching of the user-level threads is much faster compared to kernel threads.
+If coupled with kernel-threads, they can operate on multiple different processors in a non-preemtive manner.
+This could be particularly useful for tasks that involve producer-consumer logic.

 Non-preemtive scheduling
 ------------------